Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness

 \subsection{Overview}

-In this section, we argue that gradient uniqueness is a practical and effective measure for quantifying data privacy.
-It is straightforward to construct adversarial scenarios where the inclusion of a single datapoint in a training set can be inferred from a trained model.
-Consequently, it is impossible to formulate a general theorem that guarantees protection against such membership inference attacks in all cases.

-However, there is a consensus among practitioners that such worst-case scenarios are unlikely to occur in practice.
-Our objective is to bridge the gap between this practical intuition and theoretical guarantees.
-We show that under common practical assumptions, the gradient uniqueness measure rigorously quantifies the risk of an adversary successfully inferring the membership of a specific datapoint.

-Our argument is grounded in information theory~\citep{Cover}.
-Our result shows that under some practical assumptions, the randomness in the mini-batch SGD (Algorithm~\ref{alg:new_sgd}) provides some level of protection for the membership of the datapoint $d_j$ in the training dataset $\mathcal{D}_t$ denoted by $T_j$.
-It is well-known that if the mutual information between a target variable, say $T_j$, and an observable variable is small, then no algorithm can predict $T_j$ with a success probability significantly better than a random guess (i.e., 50\%).
-We formally demonstrate that the mutual information between the membership variable $T_j$ and the released model is \textit{upper-bounded by an increasing function of gradient uniqueness}.
-This result provides a firm theoretical justification for using gradient uniqueness as a proxy for the information leakage associated with a particular datapoint.
+We show that under common practical assumptions, GNQ rigorously quantifies the risk of the learned model embodied by $\theta_{N_r}$ being used to determine whether a given data point appeared in the training set $\mathcal{D}_t$.
+Our argument is grounded in information theory.
+Our result shows that, using a reasonable application of Jaynes' maximum entropy principle in our analysis, GNQ upper-bounds the mutual information between $T_j$ and $\theta_{N_r}$.
+It is well-known that if the mutual information between a target variable, say $T_j$, and an observable variable is small, then no algorithm can predict $T_j$ with a success probability significantly better than random guessing.
+Thus, this result provides a firm theoretical justification for using GNQ as a measure for the risk of the learned model disclosing information about a training point.

-\paragraph{Problem setup:} Before stating our core argument, we recall the setup of our problem and Algorithm~\ref{alg:new_sgd}.
-To simplify our analysis, we define the sampling distributions $Train()$ and $Batch()$ as follows.
-For each datapoint $d_j$, let $T_j \sim \text{Ber}(N_t/N)$ control whether $d_j$ is included in $\mathcal{D}_t$.
+\textbf{Problem setup.} Recall from Section~\ref{sec:gnq} that $\mathcal{D}_t$ is used to train some arbitrary model using the classical, mini-batch gradient descent (Alg.~\ref{alg:new_sgd}).
+Recall that for each datapoint $d_j \in \mathcal{D}$, $T_j \sim \text{Ber}(N_t/N)$ controls whether $d_j$ is included in $\mathcal{D}_t$.